EricZinda/InductorProlog/backlog.md

 			true [enter].
 - retract should unify its term and including the binding for subsequent terms
 - do a test where you retract and fail as a poor mans retractall
-- Parse ?Var and Var based on switch